-The land uses consistent with the subjects' physical and legal requirements is redevelopment, most likely with semi-industrial or service commercial/ destination retail use, similar to that which already exist in the surrounding area.
-Office development will also be appropriate.
+The land uses consistent with the subjects' physical and legal requirements is redevelopment, most likely with semi-industrial or service commercial use, similar to that which already exist in the surrounding area.

 The San Jose industrial market, both for-lease and for-sale, is currently healthy and continues to strengthen.
-The commercial (both retail and office) market is also strong at present, but mostly along prime commercial sites.
-The subject represents a secondary to tertiary location in the city for commercial development.
+The commercial market is also strong at present, but mostly for prime commercial sites.
+The subject represents a secondary to tertiary site for commercial development in the area.
 Nonetheless, development either with an industrial or a commercial use, for owner-use is financially feasible at present.
-Speculative commercial development is strong but mostly at prime locations at present.